Impact

 CCUB Trust Fund Making a Difference…

 For more than 30 years, Doukhobor societies across Canada’s three western provinces have drawn from the CCUB Trust Fund to help them maintain the heritage and culture of Doukhobors of Canada.
-Grant applications were received by the Board on May 31 each year; funding decisions occurred at the annual meetings in July; and grant funds are released by September.
-More recently, an October 1st intake was added, and a final special February 1, 2023 intake to encourage projects from Alberta and Saskatchewan, both of which had funding remaining in their envelopes.
-From this, two more Saskatchewan projects came forward and were approved.
+Grant applications were received by the Board on May 31 each year; funding decisions occurred at the annual meetings in July; and grant funds released by September.
+An October 1st intake was added for the new program, plus a final special February 1, 2023 intake to encourage projects from Alberta and Saskatchewan, both of which had funding remaining in their envelopes.
+From 2021 to 2023, the Board approved 11 grants for a total of $281,661.

 RESULTS & OUTCOMES: The Board receives progress reports on funded projects, which have been as small as supporting monthly prayer meetings (molenya) to as large as multi-year building projects.
 It’s heartening to hear the good news that follows the funding!
-Read about some earlier project outcomes, below.
-More outcomes will be shared here as reports come in and published in our annual reports.
+Read about some project outcomes, below.

 • The National Doukhobor Heritage Village (NDHV) in Verigin, SK received assistance for repairs to maintain the original heritage buildings and artifacts.
 Recent projects included the blacksmith shop and the gazebo housing the grist mill.
 While the lion’s share of fund-raising is done by the Village, CCUB Trust Fund grants “supplemented our revenues and through our efforts, and your gracious assistance, we can turn our attention to the finer details of our operations”, said a release from the Village.